Lueton/react-sparklines/docs/sparkline-components/reference-line.md

 ## Basic Example

-The `<ReferenceLine/>` component is used to draw line usually used to highlight specific points like mean.
+The `<ReferenceLine/>` component is used to a draw line usually used to highlight specific points like mean.

 You could either make use of the `x` (index of data) property to draw a vertical line or the `y` property to draw a horizontal line at the given value.